+ Can anyone train in IPL & Laser ? (ie: a member of the public with no previous experience)

 Well although this is a very exciting and dynamic industry there is a huge amount of technical knowledge that you need to master to be good at what you do, to be a safe and professional operator and to ultimately be successful in this industry.
 Luckily for you, we are here to help guide you through.
 Our expertise lies in delivering training in IPL and Lasers, not in teaching beauty therapy or dermal therapies so you will need to start there and build your knowledge up over a series of months or years.
 It would be advisable to start with a foundation course at a beauty school first, then come back to us once you can completed learning in skin and hair anatomy & physiology.
 We will then refresh on this and teach you how that is relevant to using Lasers and Pulsed light (IPL).

-+ How experienced are your Tutors?
++ How experienced are your Educators?

-Our main senior tutors are certified Laser Safety Officers (LSO), and have more than ten years aesthetic laser & IPL experience each, plus knowing all the complimentary treatments such as peels, microdermabrasion, and appearance medicine services and products.
+Our main senior educators are certified Laser Safety Officers (LSO), and have more than ten years aesthetic laser & IPL experience each, plus knowing all the complimentary treatments such as peels, microdermabrasion, and appearance medicine services and products.
 (Botulinum toxin, fillers, platelet rich plasma, sclerotherapy, and resurfacing lasers).
-Each tutor is chosen for their relevant skill base and we utilise their vast knowledge in both practical and theoretical and technical experience.
+Each Educator is chosen for their relevant skill base and we utilise their vast knowledge in both practical and theoretical and technical experience.
 This includes industry products sales experience, staff management and more.

 + Do you offer finance for your courses?